How to travel with only a carry-on

 Knowing what kind of clothes you need to bring, it's time to make a LIST of items.

-List all the items and their quantities based on the trip's duration and planned activities, then create a packing list.
+List all the pieces and the quantity of each, considering the duration of the trip and the activities you'll be doing, then create a packing list.

 I usually bring enough clothes for 8 days of travel and I'll wash them throughout the trip.